 The USG Legal Affairs Office

-The USG Director of Ethics & Compliance
+The USG Office of Ethics and Compliance

 16.8 Programs Serving Non-Student Minors

 Last modified: August 14, 2020

 16.8.1 Overview

 Last modified: August 14, 2020

 The USG offer a variety of athletic camps, academic camps, clinics, after-school programs, enrichment classes and other activities which bring non-student minors to USG institutions.
 These activities are more abundant during the summer when most K-12 schools are not in session.
 These programs and activities are of great educational value and serve to benefit both the institution and the larger community.
 These programs and activities provide institutions with the opportunity to challenge, educate and mentor young people and to introduce them to their campus in a positive and meaningful way.